Come Explore and Learn!

 Ranger-led Field Trips

-The Refuge may provide up to 2 naturalists for Ranger-led educational activities.
+We have multiple Ranger-Led Field Trips developed based on the age or grade level of those visiting.
 Programs include materials (loaner binoculars, bird guides, activity books) and lesson plans.
-Programs can accommodate a maximum of 35 students per group, but you can pre-arrange to split a larger group into sub-groups in order to rotate through activities.
-Larger groups require a school-provided group leader for each sub-group.
-We recommend a maximum of 70 students per trip and having a 10:1 student to adult ratio.
-By reservation on weekdays only, October - March, between ~9am-3pm.
+Programs can accommodate a maximum of 35 students per rotation, but you can pre-arrange to split a larger group into sub-groups in order to rotate through activities.
+We recommend a maximum of 70 students per trip and having a 10:1 student-to-adult ratio; at minimum, there should be one adult teacher/chaperone with each group.

 Back to Top